 He gave his last New York City Concert with the Choir of St. Alban’s prior to his retirement at Grace Church and even then was beginning a relationship with our choirs.

-For the past twelve years he has been coming regularly to work with our choristers and when we re structured the chorister-training program and the Novice and Junior Choristers were created we decided to build this special intense training week for them, one that climaxes with the Novices moving to Junior and the offering of their annual special concert of music for treble voices.
+For the past twenty plus years he has been coming regularly to work with our choristers and when we re structured the chorister-training program and the Novice and Junior Choristers were created we decided to build this special intense training week for them, one that climaxes with the Novices moving to Junior and the offering of their annual special concert of music for treble voices.

 Perhaps you now know more than you wish.